HexFud/HexKey60/JOURNAL.md

 Update:
 After a bit i came to a conclusion that I don't need to design the top part of the case because I Have designed the pcb and the plate with holes to mount them directly into the bottom part of the case.
 So I will now code the firmware!
 Flashing QMK and mapping the layout went pretty smoothly once the hardware was actually done.

+## Day 7 — *~6 hours*
+Revisioned one last time the project and added some serigraphy, added a GND plan and fixed more than 200+ errors!
+Now we only need to produce the final product

 Final update on this journey, i finished up the project and now i am gonna upload all the files and write a nice README

 Time spent on this project: about 20 hours